etan675/chess/README.md

-Play chess in the browser, quick and easy way to practice!
+Play chess in the browser!

+Live app:

 https://etan675.github.io/chess

-Description:
+Notes:

 - Built with JavaScript, React, and Tailwind
-- Static site, no backend state

-Todo:

-- Persist game state in local storage
-- Undo/redo
+- Game state is saved in browser's session storage, persists as long as browser is open
+- Indicates the last move made by highlighted positions on the board
+- Detects all possible moves when you pick up a piece, as well as which enemy pieces you can take with it